Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Radial variations of for

 The time-averaged Poynting vector is

 so its components in cylindrical coordinates are given as

 where the factor $1/2$ that appears in the above expressions accounts for the time average of the Poynting vector.
 The electric and magnetic field components are given earlier, so the evaluations are straightforward, albeit somewhat cumbersome.
-We therefore present the variations of the real parts of the Poynting vector components with radial variable $\rho$ specifically for the mode $C = \{HE_{21}\}$.
+We, therefore, present the variations of the real parts of the Poynting vector components with radial variable $\rho$ specifically for the mode $C = \{HE_{21}\}$.
 The results are shown in Fig(\ref{Fig8}).

-It is clear that the radial component is practically zero and the azimuthal component is small compared to the z-component of the Poynting vectors; i.e. $S_Z > 4 S_{\varphi}$ for different values of the fiber radius $a=140, 280, 420\ nm$.
-The mid value is the optimal case.
-We may now conclude that the transverse Poynting vector components residing in the azimuthal component are negligibly small and so the second term in Eq.(\ref{ell0}) is small, so we may assume $L_{atom}=L$.
+It is clear that the radial component is practically zero and the azimuthal component is small compared to the z-component of the Poynting vector; i.e. $S_Z > 4 S_{\varphi}$ for different values of the fiber radius $a=290, 340, 400\ nm$.
+We may now conclude that the second term in Eq.(\ref{ell0}) is small, so we may assume ${\cal L}_z^{atom}={\cal L}_z^{fiber}$.